-Most patients seeking treatment for spinal stenosis suffer from the acquired version of the condition, as the narrowing of the spinal canal is a natural part of the aging process.
+Most patients seeking spinal stenosis treatment suffer from the acquired version of the condition, as the narrowing of the spinal canal is a natural part of the aging process.
 Degeneration of the cartilage that provides a cushion for spinal joints exposes bone to friction, and may result in bone spurs.
-As this bone on bone friction continues, the symptoms of spinal stenosis become more pronounced and the condition worsens.
-Degeneration also can lead to bulging or herniated discs, which put pressure on the spinal nerves.
+As this bone on bone friction continues, spinal stenosis symptoms become more pronounced and the condition worsens.
+Degeneration also can lead to bulging discs or herniated discs, which put pressure on the spinal nerves.

 In addition to the aging process, spinal stenosis is often induced by trauma to the back or neck that causes damage to the anatomy of the spine.